Stabilizing the Q-Gradient Field for Policy Smoothness in Actor-Critic Methods: Empirical Analysis

 \subsection{Complexity Analysis}

 While PAVE introduces geometric regularizers to stabilize the critic, it is designed to maintain linear computational complexity $\mathcal{O}(k+d)$, where $k$ and $d$ denote state and action dimensions, respectively.
 Unlike methods requiring explicit Hessian construction ($\mathcal{O}(d^2)$), PAVE utilizes finite difference approximations and Hutchinson's trace estimator to ensure scalability to high-dimensional tasks.
 A detailed complexity derivation is provided in Appendix~\ref{app:complexity}.
-As shown in Table~\ref{tab:fps_main}, PAVE exhibited lower training throughput (FPS) compared to vanilla TD3 and other baselines.
-However, we emphasize that this overhead is confined to the training phase.
-Since PAVE does not alter the architecture, the inference speed remains identical to that of the base algorithm.
+Although Table~\ref{tab:fps_main} shows lower per-step throughput, this overhead does not scale proportionally to wall-clock convergence: under TD3, PAVE converges in ${\sim}$1.0--1.4$\times$ the wall-clock time of Base (Appendix~\ref{appendix:convergence_time}).
+Since PAVE does not alter the actor architecture, inference speed remains identical to that of the base algorithm.